This is a ranking of colleges and universities based solely on the popularity of their Horticulture program. Read the methodology here.

 It's hard to beat Oklahoma State University - Oklahoma City if you wish to study Horticulture.
 Positioned in Oklahoma City, Oklahoma, this university is ideal for students who blossom in a city atmosphere.

 By offering educational funding to 60.0% of its undergraduates,Oklahoma State University - Oklahoma City helps you avoid as much student debt as possible.
 Freshmen are not required to live on-campus at Oklahoma State University - Oklahoma City.
-For more info, check out the college scorecard.
+Want to know more about Oklahoma State University - Oklahoma City's campus?
+Take a virtual tour.

 Any student pursuing a degree in Horticulture has to check out Oklahoma State University - Main Campus.
 Students who delight in a more relaxed life will value the school's location in the small town of Stillwater, Oklahoma.